justabayet/BarkBudget/README.md

 ## Future Enhancements

-INAB has the potential for further enhancements, such as:
+BarkBudget has the potential for further enhancements, such as:

 - **Reminders and Notifications**: The ability for the app to send reminders and notifications to users about upcoming bills or payments.